Minnesota: History

 When Europeans arrived in North America, the Dakota people lived in what is now Minnesota.
-The first Europeans to enter the region were French voyageurs, fur traders who arrived in the 17th century.
+The first Europeans to enter the region were French voyageurs and fur traders who arrived in the 17th century.
 They used the Grand Portage to access trapping and trading areas further into Minnesota.
-The Anishinaabe (also known as Ojibwe or Chippewa) were migrating into Minnesota, causing tensions with the Dakota people, and dislocated the Mdewakanton from their homelands along Mille Lacs Lake.
+The Anishinaabe (also known as Ojibwe or Chippewa) were migrating into Minnesota, and formed an Alliance with the Dakota.
+European powers destabilized the region economically and politically, resulting in the alliance's collapse and the Dakota-Ojibwe War, and dislocated the Mdewakanton from its homelands along Mille Lacs Lake.
 Explorers such as Daniel Greysolon, Sieur du Lhut, Father Louis Hennepin, Jonathan Carver, Henry Schoolcraft, and Joseph Nicollet mapped the state.

 The region was part of Spanish Louisiana from 1762 to 1802.
 The portion of the state east of the Mississippi River became part of the United States at the end of the American Revolutionary War, when the Second Treaty of Paris was signed.
 Land west of the Mississippi was acquired with the Louisiana Purchase, though the Hudson's Bay Company disputed the Red River Valley until the Treaty of 1818, when the border on the 49th parallel was agreed upon.

 In 1805, Zebulon Pike bargained with Native Americans to acquire land at the confluence of the Minnesota and Mississippi rivers to create a military reservation.
 The construction of Fort Snelling followed between 1819 and 1825.
 Its soldiers built a grist mill and a sawmill at Saint Anthony Falls, which were harbingers of the water-powered industries around which Minneapolis later grew.
 Meanwhile, squatters, government officials, and others had settled near the fort; in 1839 the army forced them off military lands, and most moved downriver, just outside the military reservation, to the area that became St. Paul.

 Minnesota was part of several territorial organizations between acquisition and statehood.
 From 1812 to 1821 it was part of the Territory of Missouri that corresponded with much of the Louisiana Purchase.
 It was briefly an unorganized territory (1821–1834) and was later consolidated with Wisconsin, Iowa and half the Dakotas to form the short-lived Territory of Michigan (1834–1836).
 From 1836 to 1848, Minnesota and Iowa were part of the Territory of Wisconsin.
 From 1838 to 1846, Minnesota west of the Mississippi River was part of the Territory of Iowa.
 Minnesota east of the Mississippi was part of Wisconsin until 1848.

+Statehood

 When Iowa gained statehood, western Minnesota was in an Unorganized Territory again.
 Minnesota Territory was formed on March 3, 1849.
 The first territorial legislature, held on September 2, 1849, was dominated by men of New England ancestry.
-Thousands of pioneers had come to create farms and cut timber.
 Minnesota became the 32nd U.S. state on May 11, 1858.
 The founding population was so overwhelmingly of New England origins that the state was dubbed "the New England of the West".